 \section{Abstract}

-Explainability is an aspect of modern AI that is vital for impact and usability in the real world.
-The main objective of this paper is to emphasise the need to understand the predictions of Computer Vision models, specifically Convolutional Neural Network (CNN) based models.
-Existing methods of explaining CNN predictions are mostly based on Gradient-weighted Class Activation Maps (Grad-CAM) and solely focus on a single target class; from the point of the target class selection, an assumption is made regarding the prediction process, hence neglecting a large portion of the predictor CNN model's process.
-In this paper, we present an exhaustive methodology called Fused Multi-class Gradient-weighted Class Activation Map (FM-G-CAM) that considers multiple top predicted classes which provides a holistic explanation of the predictor CNN's rationale.
-We also provide a detailed and comprehensive mathematical and algorithmic description of our method.
-Furthermore, along with a concise comparison of existing methods, we compare FM-G-CAM with Grad-CAM, quantitatively and qualitatively highlighting its benefits through real-world practical use cases.
-Finally, we present an open-source Python library with FM-G-CAM implementation to conveniently generate saliency maps for CNN-based model predictions.
+Explainability is a vital aspect of modern AI for real-world impact and usability.
+The main objective of this paper is to emphasise the need to understand the predictions of Computer Vision models, specifically Convolutional Neural Network (CNN) models.
+Existing methods for explaining CNN predictions are largely based on Gradient-weighted Class Activation Maps (Grad-CAM) and focus solely on a single target class; this assumption about the target class selection neglects a large portion of the predictor CNN's prediction process.
+In this paper, we present an exhaustive methodology, called Fused Multi-class Gradient-weighted Class Activation Map (FM-G-CAM), that considers multiple top-predicted classes and provides a holistic explanation of the predictor CNN's rationale.
+We also provide a detailed mathematical and algorithmic description of our method.
+Furthermore, alongside a concise comparison of existing methods, we compare FM-G-CAM with Grad-CAM, quantitatively and qualitatively highlighting its benefits through real-world practical use cases.
+Finally, we present an open-source Python library with an FM-G-CAM implementation to conveniently generate saliency maps for CNN-based model predictions.

 \keywords{Explainable AI \and Computer Vision \and Image Classification}